emanepe/comp2113project/README.md

 Jong Seung Lee 3035555547

 **Typing Game Brief Description**
-   - The game is aimed to improve the typing speed for the random words and the reaction speed.
+   - The game is aimed to improve the typing speed for the random words.

 **Rules**
+	 1. User first select numbers of word for the session.
+It can be cout << "User can also choose numbers of word to challenge.
+(10, 20, 30 words)" << endl;
+	cout << "User has to type a given word maintaining at least 70% accuracy." << endl;
+	cout << "All inputs Are case sensitive." << endl;
+	cout << "User can also view their cumulative record. (can be reset)" << endl;
+	cout << "Please enjoy and type 'e' and enter key to exit" << endl;
 Input
    - File Input
      - Dictionary including words